 shall be treated as a consumer product safety rule promulgated under section 9 of the Consumer Product Safety Act (15 U.S.C.
 2058).

-Subsection (a) shall not apply if the Commission determines that—
+Subsection (a) shall not apply for a class of portable fuel containers in the scope of this Act if the Commission determines at any time that—

-there is a voluntary standard for flame mitigation devices in portable fuel containers that impedes the propagation of flame into the container;
+there is a voluntary standard for flame mitigation devices for those containers that impedes the propagation of flame into the container;

-the voluntary standard is or will be in effect not later than 18 months after the date of enactment of this Act; and
+the voluntary standard described in subparagraph (A) is or will be in effect not later than 18 months after the date of enactment of this Act; and

-the voluntary standard is developed by Subcommittee F15 of ASTM International or such other standard development organization that the Commission determines to have met the intent of this Act.
+the voluntary standard described in subparagraph (A) is developed by ASTM International or such other standard development organization that the Commission determines to have met the intent of this Act.

 Any determination made by the Commission under this subsection shall be published in the Federal Register.

 Treatment of voluntary standard for purpose of enforcement